How to Brine a Turkey

 Roasting Pan – If you don’t have a large roasting pan, you can also use an oven-safe cooling rack on top of a sheet pan which will raise the turkey and allow air to circulate all around it as it cooks.

-Salt - Use 1 tablespoon of Morton’s Kosher salt for each 4 lbs of turkey. (if using Diamond Crystal Kosher Salt, use 1 tablespoon per each 3 lbs of turkey).
+Salt – Use 1 Tablespoon of Morton’s Kosher salt for each 4 pounds of turkey. (if using Diamond Crystal Kosher Salt, use 1 Tablespoon per each 3 pounds of turkey).
 It will seem like a lot of salt, but the dry brining method gives the salt plenty of time to infuse all the way into the meat.

 Nutrition